eliemichel/LilyRender360/README.md

 Lily Render 360
 ===============

-Lily Render 360 is a tool for rendering a Unity scene into equirectangular images.
+Lily Render 360 is a tool for rendering a Unity scene into [equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection) images (also known as *geographic projection*).
 It has been written with precomputed rendering in mind, so it focuses on image quality rather than rendering speed.
 Nevertheless, efforts have been made to make it efficient where it did not mean sacrificing quality.

 ![Before/After Lily Render 360](doc/before-after.png)